How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • do not communicate with sick people;

-• compliance with oral hygiene;
+• maintaining oral hygiene;

 • timely treatment of diseases of the teeth and oral cavity (stomatitis, caries, gingivitis, etc.);

-• use of antibacterial personal care products;
+• use of antibacterial personal hygiene detergents;

 First trimester

-Manifestations of a sore throat in a woman are typical: the temperature rises quickly, a sore throat appears, signs of intoxication develop.
+Manifestations of a sore throat in a woman are typical: the temperature rises quickly, a sore throat appears, and signs of intoxication develop.

 Second trimester

-third trimester
+Third trimester

-Treatment of angina during pregnancy
+Treatment of sore throat during pregnancy

-Main activities:
+Main events:

 • daily routine and diet;